 Foursquare has long partnered with the developer community, providing access to our API since 2009.
 In order for us to continue to serve more than 125,0000 developers and companies, we ask that you help us maintain our platform, and follow the rules listed below.

-We understand that caching Foursquare may increase the speed of your application; however, we ask that you abide by the following rules around retaining Foursquare data:
+We understand that caching Foursquare data may increase the speed of your application.
+However, you must abide by the following rules around retaining data from the Places API:

-For instance, if your app will display your users’ current location or contact information on a public page, they should know this before they authenticate and agree to use your app.
+For instance, if your app displays your users’ current location or contact information on a public page, they should know this before they authenticate and agree to use your app.

-If your application uses our platform, you must attribute Foursquare as the source of your data through either general attribution (ie. buttons, our developer logo, etc.) or contextual attribution (ie. woven into copy, etc.).
+If your application uses our Places API, you must attribute Foursquare as the source of your data through either general attribution (i.e., buttons, our developer logo, etc.) or contextual attribution (i.e., woven into copy, etc.).

 Was this page helpful?